success2022-png/technical-pm-practice/README.md

-# technical-pm-practice
+Technical Product Management Practice Repo

+Purpose:
-Practising GitHub as a Technical Product Manager
+This repository is for practising GitHub as a Technical Product Manager.

+What I am practising:
+- Writing product documentation
+- Structuring product ideas
+- Using GitHub Issues like a real product team

+Status:
+Learning and building.